AppsFlyerSDK/appsflyer-android-purchase-connector/README.md

 ```

 ## <a id="testing"> Testing The Integration
-You can slect which environment will be used for validation **production** or **sandbox** (production by default).
+You can select which environment will be used for validation **production** or **sandbox** (production by default).
 The sandbox environment should be used while testing your [Google Play Billing Library integration](https://developer.android.com/google/play/billing/test).</br>
 To set the environment to sandbox, call the following builder method with `true` value.
-Make sure to set the environment to production before uploading your app to the plat store (call the method with `false` or complitly remove this call).
+Make sure to set the environment to production before uploading your app to the plat store (call the method with `false` or completely remove this call).
 * Kotlin
 ```kotlin
         // sandbox environment